tammiele/go-lnd/deployment/aws/ec2/guides/js/01-simple-nodejs/sample-code/README.md

 ```

 Now, the server is running on port **8080** and the url is `<public-ipv4-address>:8080`.
-But I think you will get the error being `too long to respond`.
+But I think you can get the error being `too long to respond`.
 You must update `inbound rules` below.
 ![inbounce rules](./images/8.png)

 **After that, Congrats!
-The Node server is being run now.**
+The Node server is being run now.

-**Please do not share any AWS information on the Internet.**
+Please do not share any AWS information on the Internet.**